-19.60.140 Yards
+19.32.140 Yards

-In the C-V zone, because of the unique nature of the topography and climatic conditions of the canyon areas, the side, rear and front yard requirements will be determined on an individual basis by the planning commission for conditional uses, and by the development services division director for single-family dwellings.
+In the C-V Zone, because of the unique nature of the topography and climatic conditions of the canyon areas, the side, rear and front yard requirements will be determined on an individual basis by the planning commission for conditional uses, and by the development services division director for single-family dwellings.

-19.60.150 Building Height
+19.32.150 Building Height

-In the C-V zone, the unique nature of the topography, vegetation, soils, climatic and aesthetic characteristics of the canyons defy uniform regulations and require that the heights of structures be determined on an individual basis.
+In the C-V Zone, the unique nature of the topography, vegetation, soils, climatic and aesthetic characteristics of the canyons defy uniform regulations and require that the heights of structures be determined on an individual basis.
 Maximum and minimum heights of all conditional uses shall be determined by the planning commission based on a careful analysis of the following:

 Natural setting.